NotFotis/MeFit/README.md

 Features
 This application provides the following REST API endpoints:

-/users: CRUD operations for managing users \n /profile: CRUD operations for managing profiles \n /goal: CRUD operations for managing goals \n
+/users: CRUD operations for managing users <br />
+/profile: CRUD operations for managing profiles <br />
+/goal: CRUD operations for managing goals <br />
-/program: CRUD operations for managing programs \n /workout: CRUD operations for managing workouts \n /exercise: CRUD operations for managing exercises \n It also implements Spring Security and OAuth2 with Keycloak for authentication and authorization.
+/program: CRUD operations for managing programs <br />
+/workout: CRUD operations for managing workouts <br />
+/exercise: CRUD operations for managing exercises <br />
+It also implements Spring Security and OAuth2 with Keycloak for authentication and authorization.

 The application follows a standard Spring Boot structure, with the following packages: